Atopsxv/Learn-Tech/README.md

 - [Why avoid using random custom OSes & what you can do as normal windows sucks.](/Dont-use-customos.md)

-- [Debloating & having the perfect phone]() by [ChrisTitusTech.](https://youtube.com/ChrisTitusTech) It's important to note that this method is specifically designed for Android phones and may not be compatible with Apple phones.
-Find out.
+- [Debloating & having the perfect phone]() by [ChrisTitusTech.](https://youtube.com/ChrisTitusTech) Requirements: Read the links that Chris provides in the vid description.